 “[A] Health Home is a care management service model whereby all of an individual’s caregivers communicate with one another so that all of a patient’s needs are addressed in a comprehensive manner… [A care manager] oversees and provides access to all of the services an individual needs to assure that they receive everything necessary to stay healthy, out of the emergency room and out of the hospital.
 Health records are shared among providers so that services are not duplicated or neglected.”

-Working in collaboration with Hudson River Health, MHAW helps eligible clients with serious mental illness, HIV/AIDS, or two or more other serious and chronic physical, psychiatric, or substance abuse health conditions.
+Working in collaboration with lead Health Homes: Skyward Health and Northwell Health, MHAW helps eligible clients with serious mental illness, HIV/AIDS, or two or more other serious and chronic physical, psychiatric, or substance abuse health conditions.
 Based in Riverhead and Ronkonkoma, our HHCM program supports clients by way of a team approach.
 Each team consists of three to five staff members: a Master’s-level Team Leader/Supervisor and two to four Bachelor’s-level Care Managers.
 An additional team provides outreach and engagement services to people in hospitals, referred by community agencies, families, health and behavioral health providers, and other human and social services.

 Our care managers connect with people in their homes, at community venues, and in facilities in communities across Suffolk County.
 The effectiveness and quality of services provided by our HHCM program are monitored by the NYSDOH.